 TSA Approved Cable Luggage Locks with resettable combinations, alloy body

 What is TSA Pre✓TSA Pre✓ allows low-risk travelers to experience expedited, more efficient security screening at participating U.S. airport checkpoints.
 In other words, you jump the line at the airport, at various levels of security clearance.
-Transportation Security Administration, Homeland Security.
-This comparison chart shows what benefits you get for fees from $85 to $123 (for five years).
+Transportation Security Administration, Homeland Security (telephone: 855-DHS-UES1 (855-347-8371).
+See answers toFrequently asked questions.

 Vacation Rentals (airbnb.com) ( a social website that connects people who have space to spare with those who are looking for a place to stay).
 Read also 5 Things You Should Know About Airbnb on the Let's Fly Cheaper blog .

 • That One Privacy Site.
 H/T Lucas Hayes, who explained that most websites profit from their reviews, and base their reviews on which VPN will make them the most money.
 Here, he says, is "a website that isn't relying on money from the products they are reviewing, but rather donations from its readers."
 Green is good and red is bad.
 Hover over "VPN comparison," for example, and find the fairly full explanations of things I didn't even know to wonder about.

 • This Massive VPN Comparison Spreadsheet Helps You Choose the Best for You (Alan Henry, Lifehacker)